Monday, May 17, 2010

 But here's the thing . . . (and you're probably not going to like this part) . . . everything I currently understand about God, all my heretical ideas -- I got them from the angel who once lived as the man named Jesus.
 This is what my mystical life has entailed: listening to Jesus.
 Just listening to what he has to say about God.
 Just listening with all my heart and all my soul and all my mind and all my strength to Jesus' own take on what he said and what he did and what he was trying to accomplish in his life.

 What Jesus has told me during thousands of hours of contemplative work over the past 10 years is radically different from what the United Church and the Anglican church taught me.
-It's also radically different from what my theology professors have been teaching me.
+It also diverges from what my theology professors have said.
 But what Jesus has been telling me isn't "new."
-It's not a bunch of newly invented hot-off-the-press New Age hooey.* The evidence for what he's been telling me is right in the Bible.
+It's not a bunch of hot-off-the-press New Age hooey.* The evidence for what he's been telling me is right in the Bible.
 It's been there all along, sitting in plain sight for everyone to see.

 The problem for readers is that the Bible doesn't contain just one truth.
-The Bible contains a lot of competing storylines and a lot of competing agendas.
+The Bible contains many competing storylines and conflicting agendas.
 It's hard to sort them all out.
 It's hard to figure out who said what, and, more importantly, why they said what they said.

-Jesus has expended a lot of time and patience to help me understand the why.
-It took me years to understand the "why," but once I did, I began to see that certain passages of the Bible resonate strongly with Jesus' continuing message, and other passages sound like the opposite of Jesus' teachings.
+Jesus has patiently shared much time and knowledge to help me understand why.
+It took me years to understand "why," but once I did, I began to see that certain passages of the Bible resonate strongly with Jesus' continuing message, and other passages sound like the opposite of Jesus' teachings.

 In my time working with Jesus, he has always insisted on rigorous scholarship.
 Therefore, as part of my mystical journey, I've had to learn the tools of biblical exegesis as they're currently taught in a modern university setting.
-I've had to learn the basic grammar and vocabulary of Koine Greek.
-I've had to learn about church history, about the development of church doctrine over the centuries.
-I've had to read translations of Paul, Tertullian, Augustine of Hippo and the like.
-I've had to read the polity manual of the United Church of Canada from cover to cover (including the appendices).
+I've studied the basic grammar and vocabulary of Koine Greek.
+I've delved into church history and the development of church doctrine over the centuries.
+I've read translations of Paul, Tertullian, Augustine of Hippo and the like.
+I've done a deep dive on the polity manual of the United Church of Canada (including the appendices).
 On the basis of my mystical work in combination with my ongoing academic training, I'm totally confident in saying that what Jesus taught his followers 2,000 years ago is not what the church has been teaching.

 I'm a heretic because I've listened carefully to what Jesus has taught me about God, and I think Jesus is right.

-So I'm a heretic because I think Jesus was (and still is) right when he says that the best model for understanding who God is is for us to think of the most wonderful set of parents possible, and go from there.
-(This would not exclude two wonderful homosexual parents!!)
+Jesus was (and still is) right when he says the best model for understanding God is for us to think of the most wonderful set of parents possible, and go from there.
+(This would not exclude two wonderful homosexual parents!)

 I think Jesus is a pretty smart guy.

-* If you want to see an example of what I mean by "newly invented hot-off-the-press New Age hooey," I invite you to read a copy of The Mystical Life of Jesus by psychic Sylvia Brown.
+* If you want to see an example of what I mean by "hot-off-the-press New Age hooey," I invite you to read a copy of The Mystical Life of Jesus by psychic Sylvia Browne.

 No comments: